asadahimeka/hyoka/server/README.md

-# Hyoka GraphQL Backend with MongoDB
+# Hyoka Backend by koa with GraphQL and MongoDB

 Hyoka mp project server-side support created by Create-GraphQL